Lydia Cecilia Hill: Courtship

 On 25 June 1934, it was announced in the Court Circular that Ibrahim, Sultan of Johor had arrived at the Grosvenor House Hotel in Park Lane at the West End of London, during part of his world tour that year.
 He left for continental Europe, but returned to the Grosvenor House Hotel on 6 September.
-Cissie was appearing as a dancer in the floor show at the same hotel, and first met him there.
+Hill was appearing as a dancer in the floor show at the same hotel, and first met him there.

 She became his favourite, and the Sultan was "fabulously wealthy": in 1935 he gave £500,000 to the British Government for the defence of Singapore, and in 1940 he gave £250,000 towards the cost of World War II.
-He was also a six-foot-six-inch-tall playboy, whose playgrounds included Sumatra and London, and the relationship with Cissie continued.
-The Sultan funded a new home for Cissie in Herne Bay in 1934 or 1935, and by 1935 she was living in the newly built Mayfair Court.
+He was also a six-foot-six-inch-tall playboy, whose playgrounds included Sumatra and London, and the relationship with Hill continued.
+The Sultan funded a new home for Hill in Herne Bay in 1934 or 1935, and by 1935 she was living in the newly built Mayfair Court.
 She is recorded as living there in 1935; also in 1936 when her father, Lieutenant Hill, retired and came to live with her and her mother.
-On 20 July 1936, Cissie and her mother Florence Cecilia Hill arrived at Southampton from Colombo on the ship Sibajak.
+On 20 July 1936, Hill and her mother Florence Cecilia Hill arrived at Southampton from Colombo on the ship Sibajak.
 According to local historian Harold Gough, she and the Sultan travelled frequently to Johor and Europe in the 1930s.